amirborzouei/LCA-Briefings/README.md

 # assets-documents-
-Developed two comprehensive briefing documents explaining the ISO 14040 (Principles and Framework) and ISO 14044 (Requirements and Guidelines) standards.
+Authored two briefing documents as part of an academic review and synthesis of international environmental management standards.
+The documents outline the principles, framework, and methodological requirements for conducting Life Cycle Assessments (LCA) under ISO 14040 and ISO 14044.
+These briefings aim to support students, professionals, and organizations in understanding and applying LCA to drive sustainable decision-making.